aminem0/dwc-owl-rdf/README.md

   A number of Darwin Core terms fall into this ambiguous category, properties that can be interpreted either as simple annotations or as observational assertions.
 These include: `dwc:behavior`, `dwc:caste`, `dwc:lifeStage`, `dwc:reproductiveCondition`, `dwc:sex`, and `dwc:vitality`.

   My current view is that these would be better modeled as instances of `dwc:Assertion`, each providing a structured description of the observed property.
 The datatype properties, if kepts, would be more appropriately used as datatype properties of specific subclasses of `dwc:Assertion`, as is done in DwC-OWL, where the domain of terms like `dwc:sex` and `dwc:lifeStage` is defined as the union of `dwc:OccurrenceAssertion` and `dwc:OrganismAssertion`.
-In description logic, this would use the existential restriction as `dwc:OccurrenceAssertion` ⊑ `dwc:Assertion` ⊓ ∃`dwcdp:about`.`dwc:Occurrence`
+In description logic, this would use the existential restriction as `dwc:OccurrenceAssertion` ⊑ `dwc:Assertion` ⊓ ∃`dwcdp:about`.`dwc:Occurrence`.

   A comparable design decision appears in the mineralogy extension, where mineral-related descriptive terms (e.g., `minext:cleavage`, `minext:luster`, `minext:crystalForm`, etc.) are declared as datatype properties to be used with the class `dwc:MaterialEntityAssertion`.
 This ensures that domain semantics are respected while still allowing fine-grained descriptive assertions.